jxlin/RoboND-Perception-Project/REPORT.md

 *   Handle a request from the pipeline to pick a list of classified objects ( **pickObjectsFromList** method )
 *   Make single requests for the pick & place operation, by making the appropiate request messages ( **_pickObject** method ) and saving the **.yaml** dictionary version of the request, as required.

-Below we show how me build the request message :
+Below we show how we build the service request :

 ```python
     def _pickObject( self, pobject, callservice ) :